 This multi-session training program consists of 7 sessions over 4 days. $1895 webinar and downloads for the first attendee; $400 for each additional attendee from the same institution.
-Registration includes: 7 training sessions, downloads and all course materials and tests.
+Registration includes: 7 training sessions and all course materials and tests.

-If you are unable to attend any of the live sessions on the days they have been scheduled you may utilize the equivalent digital download(s) for the webinars you are unable to attend.
-You may begin the program with any of the scheduled live webinars via digital download for any or all sessions.
+If you are unable to attend any of the live sessions on the days they have been scheduled you may utilize the on-demand sessions for the webinars you are unable to attend.

 Few regulations are as complex and have as many nuances as the Bank Secrecy Act (BSA) and related anti-money laundering laws and regulations.
 Effective management of a financial institution’s BSA function requires a level of knowledge that can only be acquired with thorough training and meaningful experience.
 No set of regulations poses greater peril for the poorly trained "dabbler.”
 BSA failures have resulted in some of the largest fines in U.S. financial services history, and not just for large financial institutions.
 In addition, there is also the potential for significant civil and criminal penalties associated with BSA violations.